reactjs/pt-br.react.dev/content/docs/hooks-faq.md

 ### Como o React associa chamadas de Hooks com componentes? {#how-does-react-associate-hook-calls-with-components}

 React acompanha o componente que está renderizando.
-Graças as [Regras dos Hooks](/docs/hooks-rules.html), sabemos que Hooks são chamados somente dentro de componentes React (ou Hooks customizados -- que também só são chamados dentro de componentes React).
+Graças as [Regras dos Hooks](/docs/hooks-rules.html), sabemos que Hooks são chamados somente dentro de componentes React (ou Hooks customizados -- que também só são chamados dentro de componentes React).The empty set of dependencies, `[]`, means that the effect will only run once when the component mounts, and not on every re-render.
+The problem is that inside the `setInterval` callback, the value of `count` does not change, because we've created a closure with the value of `count` set to `0` as it was when the effect callback ran.
+Every second, this callback then calls `setCount(0 + 1)`, so the count never goes above 1.

+Specifying `[count]` as a list of dependencies would fix the bug, but would cause the interval to be reset on every change.
+Effectively, each `setInterval` would get one chance to execute before being cleared (similar to a `setTimout`.)
+That may not be desirable.
+To fix this, we can use the [functional update form of `setState`](/docs/hooks-reference.html#functional-updates).
+It lets us specify *how* the state needs to change without referencing the *current* state:

 Existe uma lista interna de "células de memória" associadas a cada componente.
 Elas são somente objetos JavaScript aonde podemos colocar alguns dados.
 Quando você chama um Hook como `useState()`, é lido a célula atual (ou inicializada durante a primeira renderização), e então move o ponteiro para a próxima.é assim que múltiplas chamadas de `useState()` recebem seu estado local independente.